cea-trust-platform/trust-documentation/doc/source/user_tutorials/tank_filling.md

 For **Convection\_diffusion\_Concentration**, you need to use:

-- For the Outlet, use the following keywords to insure the external concentration is 0 :
+- For the Outlet, use the following keywords to ensure the external concentration is 0 :

    **Frontiere\_ouverte C\_ext Champ\_front\_uniforme 1 0.**